 Our screening services are conducted using the NIOSH Method 9111 (meth on wipes by liquid chromatography – mass spectrometry) and tested in our Australian based laboratory.

 Smoke Alarm Solutions expertly-trained technicians will carry out Base Composite Screening at your properties with results being provided within a week – ensuring your peace of mind.

 *If more than 10 swabs are required to test a home, an additional swab kit will need to be purchased for $100.

-To arrange a meth screening, please email [email protected] or click the appropriate link below.
+To arrange a meth screening, please email [email protected] or click the appropriate link in the sidebar or footer.

 If you're a Property Manager, you will benefit from an industry discount when you book a Meth Screen test.
 Simply send a work order to [email protected] and we will be in contact to arrange.